flipster-bit/ToDoList/README.md

 Its an Application which helps you store your day to day tasks.

 ## Features
-Pick a date from callendar
+Pick a date from calendar

 Add new task